Referees / References

 These surveys have also found that SLIS graduates are represented in all branches of the library and information sciences field – public libraries, academic libraries, government and medical libraries, archives and working in careers beyond the traditional library environments.
 A degree from the

 Library and Information Studies will take you straight into a promising and rewarding career.

-- Information Technology is becoming an increasingly important aspect of library work.
+Information Technology is becoming an increasingly important aspect of library work.
 While traditional library skills will remain important, SLIS recognizes that its graduates need to have a strong background in information technology if they are going to be competitive in the workforce.
 Consequently, SLIS strongly encourages its students to consider this fact when registering for their elective courses.
-Applicants to SLIS programs are expected to have basic computing skills, such as word-processing skills and a strong comfort level with the Internet, e-mail and electronic databases.
+Applicants to SLIS programs are expected to have basic computing skills (e.g. familiarity with word processing programs and web browsing) and a strong comfort level with Internet-based applications, email, and electronic databases.

 Edmonton is the capital of the

 has a population of approximately 900,000 with a metro population of over one million people.
 The Edmonton Metropolitan Area (also known as the Capital Region) includes surrounding cities and towns.
 Edmonton is Alberta's second-largest city after Calgary, and is Canada's fifth-largest municipality.
 Edmonton is a dynamic and diverse city located in central Alberta on the